udayakumar-s/ej2-angular-docs/ej2-angular/treeview/how-to/check-uncheck-the-checkbox-on-clicking-the-tree-node-text.md

 ---
 layout: post
 title: Check uncheck the checkbox on clicking the tree node text in Angular Treeview component | Syncfusion
-description: Learn here all about Check uncheck the checkbox on clicking the tree node text in Syncfusion ##Platform_Name## Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Check uncheck the checkbox on clicking the tree node text in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Check uncheck the checkbox on clicking the tree node text
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Check uncheck the checkbox on clicking the tree node text in Angular Treeview component